Motortion Films / Shutterstock.com

 Making Food in the Electric Kettle

-I’m shocked to learn that some annoying hotel guests use the electric kettle or even the ice bucket to make canned soup, canned pasta, or ramen.
-Cleaning tiny herbs and dehydrated vegetables from a narrow electric kettle is a nightmare.
+Some annoying hotel guests use the electric kettle or even the ice bucket to make canned soup, canned pasta, or ramen.
+Cleaning tiny herbs and dehydrated vegetables from a narrow electric kettle is a nightmare and something you shouldn't subject housekeepers to.

 Missing the Toilet